 Share extensions provide a convenient way to share information from the current context to apps, social media accounts, and other services.
 People access share extensions by clicking a Share button in the toolbar or choosing Share in a contextual menu.
-When a share extension is activated, it either displays an edit view—to add a comment, for example—or switches to the corresponding app and performs a task—like an import.
-When you activate the Messages share extension in the Finder, an edit view appears with the selected file attached, and prompts you for recipients and a message.
+When activated, a share extension either displays an edit view—to add a comment, for example—or switches to the corresponding app and performs a task—like an import.
+When you activate the Messages share extension in the Finder, an edit view appears with the selected file attached, and prompts you to add recipients and a message.
 When you activate the Mail share extension in the Finder, Mail comes to the front, creates a new message, and attaches the selected file.

 Expose a single, focused sharing task.
 A share extension isn’t a mini-app.
 It performs a narrowly scoped sharing task related to the current context.
 For example, Photos provides an Add to Photos share extension that’s available when you have an image selected.

 Craft a familiar interface.
 The system-provided composition view is familiar and provides a consistent sharing experience throughout the system.
 Use it whenever possible.

 Use your app to denote the progress of lengthy operations.
 A share extension should dismiss immediately after initiating sharing.
 Time-consuming sharing activities should continue in the background, and your app should provide some way to check the status of these tasks.